UniqueNetwork/unique-sdk/packages/web/README.md

 #### PATCH /token

-Purpose of the method: generates an unsigned extrinsic for transferring rights to a token
+Generates an unsigned extrinsic for transferring rights to a token

 #### Request body